CS-433/cs-433-project-2-vortexnco/README.md

     - `visualisation.py` code to vizualize the predictions of the model.
     - `dataset_vizualization.ipynb` Jupyter Notebook that shows images and labels and the transformations applied to them.
     - `training_example.ipynb` Jupyter Notebook that shows how the best model is trained.
-    - `post_processing_example.ipynb` Jupyter Notebook that shows how the threshold for decisions is chosen on the validation set and gives examples of some predictions.
+    - `post_processing_example.ipynb` Jupyter Notebook that shows how the threshold for decisions is chosen on the validation set and gives examples of some predictions and standard metrics on the test set.

     The Jupyter Notebooks are further explained in [the following section](#how-to-reproduce-the-results).
 - `labelling_tool/` contains the adapted labelling tool based on OpenCV to create the labels.